August 3, 2020 | Car Accidents, Personal Injury

 This is a time when the evidence surrounding your accident is untouched, allowing you to properly document the details for a court to see.

-Even if the accident doesn’t seem serious, it’s important for you to contact the police to make a report.
+Even if the accident doesn’t seem serious, it’s important for you to contact the police to file a car accident police report.

 Depending on the state, it may be against the law not to, especially if someone was injured, or if the damage is over a couple of hundred dollars.

 If you’re not sure about your state’s laws, you should call the police and make sure you’re following the proper protocol before leaving the scene of the accident.